Locations & Contact Info

 Important information about emailing the Court!

 If your situation is time-sensitive and needs immediate attention, do not rely on emailing the court.
 Even if you email the court, you are still responsible for coming to court, making payments, etc. by the date you have been given by the court.
 Contact the court in person or by phone (see above) in these cases.
-To email a court department, use the appropriate email address listed below.
+To email a court department, use the appropriate email address listed above.
+Please provide as much information as possible, see above "Information that Helps Us Help You! ".

 Emailing Judicial Officers: Judicial Officers cannot accept email from litigants.
 If you need to discuss an issue with the Judicial Officer in your case, you must file the required court forms to schedule a court hearing.
 Remember that you have to give notice to all parties and their attorneys of record, by serving them with a copy of the forms after you file them.